crystaljuarez3/liferay.design/src/markdown/resources/research/best-practices.md

 ---
 subtitle: Online research on best practices for a product.
-Check credible and relevant sources.
 ---

-*Add content*
+Review competitors’ approach and strategy behind products.

+Consider features to include and exclude based on this research.